mountaineerbr/shellChatGPT/README.md

 ![Chat cmpls with prompt confirmation](https://gitlab.com/mountaineerbr/etc/-/raw/main/gfx/chat_cpls_verb.gif)

-### Chat Mode of Text Completions
+### 💬  Native Chat Completions

-With `option -c`, some options are set automatically to create a chat bot with text completions.
+With command line `options -cc`, some properties are set automatically to create a chat bot.

-    chatgpt.sh -c "Hello there!
-What is your name?"
+Start a new session in chat mode, and set a different temperature (*gpt-3.5 and gpt-4+ models*):

+    chatgpt.sh -cc -t0.7

 Create **Marv, the sarcastic bot** manually: